datasciencecampus/transport-network-performance/_sources/index.rst.txt

    active development and are not yet complete.
 Caution should be taken before using or referencing this work in any way.

-`transport-performance` is a python package for Measuring the performance of transport networks around urban centres.
+`transport-performance` is a python package for measuring the performance of transport networks around urban centres.

 This documentation adopts the Diátaxis framework to structure the pased.
 See